phineas-pta/fine-tune-whisper-vi/README.md

 *N.B.2* trainer class from `transformers` can auto use multi-GPU like kaggle free T4×2 without code change

+*N.B.3* use default greedy search, because beam search trigger a spike in VRAM usage which may cause out-of-memory (original whisper use num beams = 5, something like `do_sample=True, num_beams=5`)

 ## scripts

 evaluate accuracy (WER):